steve-s/graalpy-extensions/CONTRIBUTING.md

-*Detailed instructions on how to contribute to the project, if applicable.
-Must include section about Oracle Contributor Agreement with link and instructions*

-# Contributing to this repository
+# Contributing to GraalPy Extensions

 We welcome your contributions!
 There are multiple ways to contribute.